The International Advocacy Programme (IAP)

 - 14 projects selected (November 2017)

-A delegation of participants from all regional workshops will be invited to a global review meeting in 2018, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.
-The meeting reviews commitments made by participants at the regional meetings and assesses overall progress of library advocacy in relation to the SDGs.
+A delegation of IAP participants from all regional workshops were invited to a Global Convening on 28-29 June 2018 in New York, USA, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.